Tablet PCs and the enterprise

 Wireless networking is now taking tablet PCs into new areas of the business, with mobile professionals uploading vital information from the field and working more efficiently on the road by keeping in touch with head office.

-Getting users on board For many IT managers, the Tablet PC is the device and form factor that time forgot.
+For many IT managers, the Tablet PC is the device and form factor that time forgot.
 Certainly they haven't been as heavily marketed as laptops, PDAs, smartphones or other mobile devices, and are consequently less in demand with the rank and file of employees.
 Few feel cool carrying a tablet in a way they do carrying the latest BlackBerry model.

 Any tablet PC you buy will need to be user-friendly and intuitive, or it may meet user resistance.
 As with most new implementations, training is important to ensure that each member of the workforce is getting the best tablet experience.
 This is particularly the case where the tablet user is in a role where they may be unfamiliar with day to day PC use of any kind, like in the warehouse where proprietary stand-alone handheld devices have traditionally ruled.